edmond-chow/TicTacToe/README.md

 A game you can be an Attacker or Defender, as a User you may put an O chess while as a Response the program might put an X chess.
 Which of the roles also gives you a chance to simulate within various cases in Debug mode.
-The code enumerates a course of options, the Modes are encoded in the 2-bit field from a 32-bit Board, and the one exceeding 2-bit is treated as a control code to NewGame.
+The code enumerates a course of options, the Modes are encoded in the 2-bit from a 32-bit Board, and the one exceeding 2-bit is treated as a control code to NewGame.
 The Startup code intends to just reset the game without switching into other encoded Mode.
 The Conjugate Side switches in between Attacker or Defender while the Conjugate Form may on or off the Debug mode when you press the key D or Escape.
 The Conjugate Side combining the Conjugate Form reproduces 4 scene, which of those can further jump in Bonus Scene or Clumsy Scene, where you press the key W or L. Whenever you press the key Escape, you will ultimately get in the original scene you held.

 # Enumerations
 Mode